-Robin Hood is part myth, part legend, that has evolved over the centuries since Robin Hood first appeared in popular ballads.
+Robin Hood is part myth and part legend – a romantic figure who has evolved over the centuries since Robin Hood first appeared in popular ballads.
 The traditional view of Robin Hood suggests he was an outlaw who fought injustice and helped the poor.
-In later versions, he was seen as loyal to the rightful king - King Richard III.
+In later versions, he was seen as loyal to the rightful king – King Richard III.

 Short Biography of Robin Hood

 It is hard to ascertain any exact biographical information because the legend of Robin Hood has been evolving ever since it first appeared in oral tales and the written word.
 To write a biographical account of the historical Robin Hood would be difficult, because so little primary evidence exists.
 Most of the early sources tend to be ballads which were later written down.
 Ballads were often about real historical fact, but it is hard to be certain what is true and what is legend.

 Popular legend associates Robin Hood with Sherwood Forest in Nottinghamshire.
 However, earlier ballads and sources suggest that he was based in Barnsdale, South Yorkshire on the borders of Nottinghamshire.
 Another tradition places Robin Hood in Loxley, Sheffield in South Yorkshire.

 In an Eighteenth Century version of Robin Hood’s death, he is said to have been buried in Kirkless Priory near Leeds in West Yorkshire, though this is likely to be wishful thinking.